terramate-io/terramate-quickstart-aws/README.md

 #### Conclusion

 In conclusion, this guide simplifies the deployment of a Terraform State Bucket and Workload Identity provider using Terramate and AWS.
 By following the steps, you can configure your environment, generate Terraform files, provision infrastructure on AWS, and migrate state to an S3 bucket seamlessly.
 With Terramate and AWS, managing infrastructure deployments becomes efficient and straightforward.
 Enjoy exploring Terramate and AWS integration!

+#### To Do

+- Policies with OPA and/or Sentinel
+- Implement checkov, trivy, terrascan
+- Implement infracost
+- Configure pre-commit hook